kayrozen-zz/Commucal/README.md

 If operation is a success, it will mark email as read.

+_Version 1.1_
+- Added station GPS coordinates in event

 _Version 1.0_

 - If modifying or cancelling, it will change event according so.
 - Adds a 15 minutes before reminder popup.
 - Works with emails in french only at this time.

-_TODO_

-- Get station location and retreive long, lat from http://monstyledeville.net/ to put in location field of calendar event.

 --------------------------